-The type of hosting provider you choose should be considered in the context of your complete solution design, including elements such as your caching strategy (see Chapter 5 with respect to Varnish Cache) and your expected throughput, traffic profile and growth rate.
+The type of hosting provider you choose should be considered in the context of your complete solution design, including elements such as your caching strategy and your expected throughput, traffic profile and growth rate.

-There are many hosting providers providing a range of services in the hosting space for Magento stores.
-Given the promises in the Hosting space of uptime, services, performance, support etc, it can be difficult to discern the right hosting partner for you.
+There are many hosting providers providing a range of services in the hosting space for e-commerce stores.
+Given the promises in the hosting space of uptime, services, performance, support etc, it can be difficult to discern the right hosting partner for you.
 On the other hand, the likelihood is that you will find a number of partners who suit your needs in the market so you will need to weigh several factors when making a decision.